Using Gertrude

 Adding a public keychain

-To see how this works, let's temporarily add the AOPS keychain to your user.
+To see how this works, let's temporarily give the AOPS keychain to your child.
 Go back to the computer where you set up and created your Gertrude account.
-Navigate to the Users screen and select the user you recently created.
+Navigate to the Children screen and select the child you recently added.
 Click to add a keychain, and then search through the bottom section which lists public keychains, until you find the one for AOPS.
-Choose that keychain and save the user.
+Choose that keychain and save the child.

 You may want to spend a few minutes browsing through the list of publicly available keychains, you may find that one or more of them is useful to you.
 You'll also notice that some of the keychains are focused on unlocking a specific website or website-based programs, while others are focused on granting access to specific, narrowly focused applications like email clients or video conferencing apps.